 Apple redesigned the shape of the third-gen AirPods.
 This time around, the buds stay in place, but for some, this comes at the cost of inner-ear comfort.
 The buds’ wide tips can place pressure on smaller ear canals, and cause discomfort after an hour or two.
 Listeners with average-sized ears shouldn’t experience any issues here.

-Sound quality is quite good for unsealed earbuds, though the AirPods won’t win awards here.
-Bass sounds plenty loud, though sub-bass is quiet, and the mids and highs come through well.
+Sound quality is good for unsealed earbuds, though the AirPods won’t win awards here.
+Bass sounds plenty loud, though the sub-bass is quiet, and the mids and highs come through well.
 Apple’s Adaptive EQ ensures consistent sound quality by adjusting the low and midrange frequencies in real time.
 This works on iOS, Android, and Windows.

 The AirPods (3rd generation) have advanced features like spatial audio with head tracking.

 The AirPods’ microphone quality is the best on this list.
 In our standardized testing, we subjected the mics to street, windy, and ideal conditions.
 No matter what, the speaker’s voice was audible among the background noise.
 Like the buds’ microphone quality, battery life performs above average.
 The AirPods (3rd generation) last six hours, 21 minutes.
 Apple’s wireless MagSafe charging case accepts a Lightning cable and supplies an extra 14 hours of battery.

 We recommend the AirPods (3rd generation) for iPhone owners.
 Android phone owners, there are plenty of other earbuds to choose from.
 Apple’s IPX4-rated earbuds are versatile and come with plenty of features.
 You’ll pay a pretty penny for these buds, but that’s the Apple Tax for you.

 What makes them stand out?